Housing and Property

 Does the tenant have rights if the lease is oral (not written)?

 Yes.
 This kind of lease is valid and creates the same rights and responsibilities as a written lease.
-But the landlord must give the tenant a special form.
+However, the landlord must give the tenant a special form called the “mandatory writing form” (available at the TAL offices).

 If the landlord and tenant didn’t agree on when the oral lease will end or be renewed, the tenant can cancel it by giving two-months’ notice.